SW4007 - Assessing, Planning and Professional Ethics (2022/23)

-|School||School of Social Professions|
+|School||School of Social Sciences and Professions|

 |Total study hours||300|

-• Promoting the involvement of children and adults in social work processes and the development of skills in the empowerment of service users.
+- You will recognise the importance of promoting the involvement of children and adults in social work processes and the development of skills in the empowerment of service users.

-- The social context and development of social care provision for adults and children.
-L.O 3, 1
+- The social context and development of social care provision for adults and children (LO 1 & 3).

-- National and local policies, legislation and procedures on assessment relating to both children and adults in a context of anti-oppressive practice and service user involvement and empowerment.
-L.O 2, 4
+- National and local policies, legislation and procedures on assessment relating to both children and adults in a context of anti-oppressive practice and service user involvement and empowerment (LO 2 & 4).

-- Exploring concepts and models of need and risk for children and adults in a context of the principles of human rights and social justice.
-L.O 2, 4
+- Exploring concepts and models of need and risk for children and adults in a context of the principles of human rights and social justice (LO 2 & 4).

-- Analysis and evidence based practice in the assessment of need and risk.
-Identify key ethical perspectives with a focus on professional accountability and compliance with professional standards and ethical frameworks.
-L.O 1, 3
+- Analysis and evidence-based practice in the assessment of need and risk.
+Identify key ethical perspectives with a focus on professional accountability and compliance with professional standards and ethical frameworks (LO 1 & 3).

-- A network of care – options available and implications and issues for informal carers – debate roles, rights and responsibilities of carers.
-L.O 3, 4
+- A network of care – options available and implications and issues for informal carers – debate roles, rights and responsibilities of carers (LO 3 & 4).

 - The assessment of children in need and their families in a context of multi-professional working.
-Risk awareness in working with children and families.
-L.O 1, 2
+Risk awareness in working with children and families (LO 1 & 2)